- What to see

 - Website: Smart City Expo official website

-Smart City Expo is an event dedicated to making urban cities more sustainable and efficient using technology, or in other words, creating ‘smart cities’.
+Smart City Expo is an event dedicated to making urban cities more sustainable and efficient using technology by creating ‘smart cities’.
 For example, street lights and traffic controls can be controlled wirelessly to reduce energy costs.
-Additionally, sensors can be used in a number of different ways, for example monitoring water mains for leaks, monitoring air quality for pollution levels and much more.
+Additionally, sensors can be used in a number of different ways, such as monitoring water mains for leaks, monitoring air quality for pollution levels and much more.

 Why do we need smart cities?

 With a growing population comes a number of challenges in which cities must face together.
-These challenges include climate change, traffic congestion, pollution, lack of housing to name a few.
+These challenges include climate change, traffic congestion, pollution and lack of housing to name a few.
 One way to efficiently manage these issues is through the use of technology.

-Towards zero waste is an initiative launched at Smart City Expo World Congress that aims to reduce waste and increase the efficient use of resources.
-The initiative is based on three main ways of reducing waste: using less materials, reusing and recycling.
-It promotes a number of different, simple techniques, such as going paperless, reusing materials, recycling waste and using biodegradable and compostable utensils in kitchens.
+Towards Zero Waste is an initiative launched at Smart City Expo World Congress that aims to reduce waste and increase the efficient use of resources.
+The initiative is based on three main ways of reducing waste, which are using less materials, reusing and recycling.
+It promotes a number of different and simple techniques such as going paperless, reusing materials, recycling waste, and using biodegradable and compostable utensils in kitchens.

 There are many different topics that will be discussed at the congress: